valentinavallalta/cs124-lab2/design/design.md

 However, the error message was not super helpful, so we struggled for a bit trying to figure out how to fix it.
 We also struggled with trying to figure out how to leave an inout box on enter key press and make the input box show the text wrapped when it is larger than the line.
 These are features that we spent a while trying to figure out how to do but in the end we were not able to, and we had to decide to let it go and not have these features in our app.
+We also still hope to add a wrapping feature to our items, which we have not yet been able to implement.

 ## Parts you're most proud of: